LitKnd/TSQLBeginners/docs/README.md

 * Aggregating data using GROUP BY and CASE statements
 * Common Table Expressions, Subqueries, and Derived tables
 * Scalar and Table Valued User Defined Functions
-* An introduction to Stored Procedure
+* An introduction to Stored Procedures

 ## Audience